 The Saga Pattern: Managing Distributed Transactions

-Learn the saga pattern for managing distributed transactions without two-phase commit.
-Understand choreography vs orchestration implementations with practical examples and production considerations.
+Learn saga pattern for distributed transactions without two-phase commit.
+Understand choreography vs orchestration with practical examples and production considerations.

 ACID transactions do not scale across services.
 When order service, inventory service, and payment service each have their own databases, you cannot wrap a single transaction around all three.
 Two-phase commit is theoretically possible but practically problematic (more on that in Two-Phase Commit).